Coupling Scenario-Based Grid Simulations with State Estimation: Measurement Requirements for Low-Voltage Networks under the German Energy Transition Pathway: Impacts of the Energy Transition on Load Limits in Low-Voltage Grids

 \subsection{Methodology}

-The objective of this work step is to investigate when and under which energy transition pathways grid congestions occur in \ac{LV} distribution networks considering different levels of grid equipment quality under the assumption of passive network operation.
-The analysis focuses on the timing, frequency, and severity of congestions resulting from increasing electrification through public charging points, \acp{EV}, rooftop solar \ac{PV} and heat pumps.
-Methodologically, the study applies a time-series power-flow analysis based on standardized SimBench reference networks, scenario-specific equipment at \acp{NCP}, and a formalized detection and classification of congestion events.
+This section investigates when and how severely grid congestions occur in \ac{LV} distribution networks under the Federal Government energy transition pathway, considering three levels of grid equipment quality and passive network operation.
+The study applies time-series power-flow analysis based on standardized SimBench reference networks, scenario-specific equipment at \acp{NCP}, and a formalized detection and classification of congestion events.

-To establish a consistent reference framework, active congestion-management measures are deliberately excluded.
-In particular, storage systems, bidirectional charging, load shifting, dynamic tariffs, and intelligent control strategies are not considered.
-The analysis therefore represents a business-as-usual case and quantifies when purely passive operation reaches its limits in the investigated networks.
+Active congestion-management measures (storage systems, bidirectional charging, load shifting, dynamic tariffs, intelligent control strategies) are deliberately excluded.
+At each NCP, PV generation and demand are represented as separate elements at the same bus and netted by the power flow, so local generation offsets local demand and only the residual is exchanged with the grid.
+The analysis thus quantifies when purely passive operation reaches its limits.